ndamediadev/HCMC/README.md

-Fork of https://github.com/cykvta/HardcoreMP adding an attempt counter current src broken, will update in upcoming days
+Fork of https://github.com/cykvta/HardcoreMP adding an attempt counter.

+Current src broken, will update in upcoming days